 Another long-range transportation planning effort in North Carolina is focused on exploring opportunities to expand upon the network of trail systems that exist in local communities and interconnect on a regional level.
 NCDOT is seeking public input via an online survey.

-To access the survey and to find more information about the Great State Trails Plan effort, visit the following link:
+To find more information about the Great State Trails Plan effort, visit the following link: